The various metal stamping processes produce metal shavings and dust, which combine with lubricants to contaminate the

 Passivation is a process where stamped metal parts re-immersed into citric or nitric acid to remove the free iron and other contaminants introduced during stamping.

-After the immersion, the treated parts are rinsed and dried.
-This forms a chromium oxide film that is corrosion and rust-resistant.
+After the immersion, the treated parts are rinsed and dried, forming a chromium oxide film that is corrosion and rust-resistant.
 The treated surface also enhances sterilization.
 Passivation retains the appearance of the part.

 #1.
 Passivation offers high volume parts production and effective means of treating and producing rust-resistant parts.

 #2.
 This cleaning method is suitable for cleaning stainless steel, and in some cases, titanium and other metals.

-With all its benefits, it is important to note that it does not yield a smooth appearance nor does it provide a high level of corrosion resistance as the more expensive electropolishing.
+With all its benefits, it is essential to note that it does not yield a smooth appearance, nor does it provide a high level of corrosion resistance as the more expensive electropolishing.

-Additionally, some metals such as copper, carbon steel, aluminum cannot withstand certain acid solutions.
+Additionally, some metals such as copper, carbon steel, aluminum cannot withstand specific acid solutions.

 How To Choose The Right Cleaning Method

 Selecting the best cleaning method needs an intricate understanding of the type of metal materials you are dealing with, the strength, size, and fragility of the parts, the level of cleanliness you need, and the metal finishing you will apply on the parts.

-It is important to keep in mind the environmental standards to you need to adhere to.
-When following certain standards, you must preclude certain solvents.
+It is crucial to keep in mind the environmental standards to you need to adhere to.
+When following specific criteria, you must preclude certain solvents.

 Metal stamping engineers are the best-placed professionals to guide on cleaning and finishing your metal parts.
-They will advise on the most effective options for stamped parts, taking into account the parts’ compatibility with industry standards and their specifications.
+They will advise on the most effective options for stamped parts, considering the parts’ compatibility with industry standards and their specifications.